The 12 Most Overlooked Landmarks in America

 Revolutionary War buffs head to the Freedom Trail in Boston and Mount Vernon in Virginia, though all-too-often overlook Fort Ticonderoga in upstate New York.
 Honestly, we’re not really sure why.
 Let us remind you of the siege that took place on May 10, 1775—only three weeks after Lexington and Concord—when the Green Mountain Boys, led by Ethan Allen and notorious traitor Benedict Arnold, captured the site from the British.
 Check out what 10 famous landmarks looked like 100 years ago.

 The Penobscot Narrows Bridge in Prospect, Maine may not have the notoriety of other famous overpasses, which could be explained by two factors: Its off-the-beaten-path location in Maine and the fact that it’s only a few years old.
 What it lacks in crowds, it more than makes up for in engineering savvy and views from, what is, the first bridge observation tower in the United States.
 P.S.
 These are the most underrated destinations in the world.

 Travelers go to the Aloha State in search of fun in the sun and adventure, whether that’s snorkeling or exploring active volcanoes.
 But you might be surprised to learn that in the heart of downtown Honolulu is the only official royal residence in the country.
 Vacationers can marvel at the opulence and grandeur of Iolani Palace, where Hawaii’s last reigning monarchs lived.
-Rev up the romance at this (nearby) secret island that’s tailor-made for couples.
+These iconic American landmarks almost never got built.